dthpham/sminterpolate/README.md

 # Butterflow
-*Butterflow* is a command-line tool that lets you make fluid slow motion and motion interpolated videos.
+*Butterflow* is a command-line tool that makes fluid slow motion and motion interpolated videos.

 ## How does it work?
 It works by rendering intermediate frames between existing frames using a